Funnkar-Design-House/fitcore1/README.md

-# FitCore - Gym Management System
+# CheckInChaser - Gym Management System

 A modern gym management system built with React, TypeScript, and Vite.
 Currently operates with mock data while Supabase integration is set up for future database connectivity.